-• \$500 million payment by Sonangol to Cobalt, payable in two installments (\$150 million paid by February 23, 2018, and the balance of \$350 million paid by July 1, 2018);

-- the resolution of Cobalt's two International Chamber of Commerce ("ICC") arbitrations seated in the United Kingdom and Switzerland (and avoidance or mitigation of potentially substantial costs of continued arbitration); - a full release of all disputes, debts, and obligations between the parties (including Sonangol's release of any claim to the \$250 million deposit paid in connection with the contemplated sale, which deposit is incremental to the \$500 million to be paid by Sonangol to Cobalt); and - the transition of ownership of Cobalt's Angola assets to Sonangol.
+- \$500 million payment by Sonangol to Cobalt, payable in two installments (\$150 million paid by February 23, 2018, and the balance of \$350 million paid by July 1, 2018); - the resolution of Cobalt's two International Chamber of Commerce ("ICC") arbitrations seated in the United Kingdom and Switzerland (and avoidance or mitigation of potentially substantial costs of continued arbitration); - a full release of all disputes, debts, and obligations between the parties (including Sonangol's release of any claim to the \$250 million deposit paid in connection with the contemplated sale, which deposit is incremental to the \$500 million to be paid by Sonangol to Cobalt); and - the transition of ownership of Cobalt's Angola assets to Sonangol.

 On December 21, 2017, the Debtors filed a motion seeking to approve the Sonangol settlement [Docket No. 127].
 On January 18, 2018, Sonangol and Sonangol P&P filed a limited objection to the Debtors' motion [Docket No. 234] seeking to clarify the numerous prerequisites that must be met before the settlement agreement could be fully realized, including, among others, approval by the Ministry of Petroleum of the Republic of Angola.
-On January 24, 2018, the Court entered an order approving the Debtors' entry into the Sonangol settlement [Docket No. 300].
+On January 25, 2018, the Court entered an order approving the Debtors' entry into the Sonangol settlement (the "Settlement Order") [Docket No. 300].
+The Settlement Order requires the Debtors "to cause the \$500 million settlement payment or any portion thereof actually received from Sonangol to be deposited into a segregated depository account located in the United States established and maintained by the [non-Debtor] Angolan Subsidiaries."
+The Settlement Order also provides that settlement proceeds shall not be distributed without further order from the Court.
+Various parties in interest, including creditors asserting claims against the Angolan Subsidiaries, have asserted or may assert claims against or interests in the settlement proceeds.
+Such rights and arguments are preserved under the Settlement Order and the Plan.
+On February 21, 2018, Sonangol made the initial installment payment of \$150 million.